shakahl/SimpleDnsCrypt/README.md

 Note that this repository has **no** connection to OpenCollective or any other form of funding.

+This is not a drop-in replacement in a sense that you will have to migrate your settings yourself, although the files themselves (if you copy them) should be fairly compatible.

 # Simple DNSCrypt
 Simple DNSCrypt is a simple management tool to configure [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy) on windows based systems.